yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_emmc_boot.rst

 Overview
 ========

-This how to guide allows to prepare and flash the eMMC device to boot using *eMMC boot*, that is, to boot from Boot0 or Boot1 eMMC hardware partitions and boot the rootfs from eMMC UDA.
+This how to guide allows to prepare and flash the embedded multimedia card (eMMC) device to boot using *eMMC boot*, that is, to boot from Boot0 or Boot1 eMMC hardware partitions and boot the root filesystem (rootfs) from eMMC user data area (UDA).

 .. note::

-   This process will require a working SD card that can boot the device to Linux kernel.
+   This process will require a working secure digital (SD) card that can boot the device to Linux kernel.

 .. _how-to-emmc-layout: